Four tips on achieving big impact with your charitable donations

 Do you believe that all people in Calgary and the surrounding area should have the chance to reach their full potential?
 We do.
 That’s why United Way works to create social change by digging deep into the underlying causes that hold people back from realizing a bright future.
-With the generous contributions of our donors, and a strong sense of accountability, we support more than 90 local community agencies and invest in 52 collaborative initiatives to improve the lives of more than 163,000 local people every year.
-Together, we are building a connected system of community supports so everyone has access to the supports and services they need, when and where they need them most.
+With the generous contributions from our donors and a strong sense of accountability, we help improve the lives of more than 150,000 local people every year.
+Together, we are building a connected system of community supports so everyone has access to the help they need, when and where they need it most.

 Your investment has the power to change a life.